RanaFawzy/printf/README.md

 8. Sarcasm is lost in print
-How to handle the following length modifiers for non-custom conversion specifiers: l h
+How to handle the following length modifiers for non-custom conversion specifiers:
+L
+H
-Conversion specifiers to handle: d, i, u, o, x,X
+Conversion specifiers to handle: d, i, u, o, x, X
 9. Print some money and give it to us for the rain forests How to handle field width for unassigned conversion specifiers.